codefellows/portland-201d3/ProjectWeekGuide.md

 ### Technical Requirements
 Your Project grade depends on how well your app integrates and applies concepts covered in this course, and on the extent to which it meets or exceeds the following requirements.

+#### General Coding Requirements
+- Your live deployment and your repo should refer to each other: in your repo's main README.md, add the URL of your live site.
+In your live site, such as an "About this app" page or a footer link, add the URL of your repo.
 - App works as expected, with no bugs.
-- Your live site and your repo should refer to each other: in your repo's main README.md, add the URL of your live site.
-In your live site, such as an "About this app" page or a footer link, add the URL of your repo.
+- Code comments: concise comments throughout; explain high-level (conceptual) purpose of each file and each block of code (e.g., objects, methods, global data in JS, DOM sub-structures in HTML, and property blocks or groups of property blocks in CSS).
 - Three interlinked pages with clear navigation between them.
 - At least two pages accept and process user input.
-- Persists app state between page loads.
 - Deployed live on the Internet
+- In your final version, remove these items from your web app:
+  - Files that are irrelevant
+  - "Commented out" code
+  - Code comments that are irrelevant
+  - Unused code (e.g. functions that are never called, unused variables, CSS rules not applied anywhere, etc.)
+- Persist app state between page loads.

+#### JavaScript
+- Clear &amp; readable: Must pass the course's standard .eslintrc and use semantically meaningful variable names and function names.
-- OOP
+- Efficient
+  - Remove source code redundancy using techniques such as OOP.
+Apply DRY principles.
+  - Remove computational redundacy (e.g., cache computed results if the results are re-used, such as: if a DOM query always finds the same DOM element(s), make sure the DOM query runs only once, then store the result in a variable, and use only the variable from that point onward.
 - Encapsulate all data (i.e., variables) and functions in objects, with rare exceptions (e.g., code that initializes objects on app load).
-  - Semantic objects design -- objects are appropriately defined to represent distinct models and features ("Group together stuff that belongs together, and in a way that makes sense").
+- Semantic object design: objects are appropriately defined to represent distinct models and features ("Group together stuff that belongs together, and in a way that makes sense").

-- HTML content
+#### HTML
-  - Uses semantic tags
+- Readable: good indentation, good organization exhibited in DOM stucture.
+- Semantic (meaningful) tags.
+If a tag's name is not descriptive (e.g., &lt;div&gt;) but is important semantically, use a `class`, `id`, or write an HTML comment that explains the tag's purpose.
 - Contains lists
 - At least one &lt;a&gt; that links to an external site
 - At least one &lt;img&gt; or background-image
 - At least one &lt;video&gt; with at least two &lt;source&gt; child elements, and video content.
 Alternatively, you may use an &lt;iframe&gt; and embed an external video source such as YouTube, but if so, you must create the video content yourself and upload it to that external source, and in your app's README.md, describe how you uploaded the video.
 In either case, describe the purpose of your video in your app's README.md
 - At least one &lt;canvas&gt; element, with data rendered in the canvas.
 Uses a charting library or your own drawing routines.

+#### CSS
+- Clear &amp; readable: semantically meaningful class names and id names.
+Proper indentation.
+No syntax errors.
-- Layout / styling (borrowed from Lab 9)
+- Layout / styling (borrowed from Lab 9):
   - Create and use a CSS file for all styling.
 Avoid using style tags or inline styling in your HTML code.
   - Change the position, margin, padding, color, background-color, and opacity of at least one element.
   - Render at least one visible border and set its color, thickness, and border-radius.